Jantri-3/Steganography/README.md

 To resolve the dependencies and build the program you need to do the following steps:

 - run
-<code>python -m venv venv</code>
-This creates a virtual environment, which is a folder in the project that stores a few files and scripts.
+<code>python -m venv venv</code><br>This creates a virtual environment, which is a folder in the project that stores a few files and scripts.

 - go to /venv/scripts and run
-<code>activate</code>
-After this command, your shell should include (venv) at the beginning of the prompt.
+<code>activate</code><br> After this command, your shell should include (venv) at the beginning of the prompt.

 - from the main folder, run
-<code>pip install -e .</code>
-This command will install the libraries and resolve the dependencies within the project files.
+<code>pip install -e .</code> (don't forget the . dot!) <br> This command will install the libraries and resolve the dependencies within the project files.
+It will also create the folder *.egg-info, which contains all the packages required for the project installation.

 ## Creating the payload
 In order to run the payload creation you will need to: